ozonesecretariat/contactdb/docs/tests.md

 Interactive running options:

-- Open interactive Cypress test runner and manually run specs from there
+- Open the interactive Cypress test runner and manually run specs from there
   ```shell
   npm run test:open
   ```